Transformer-Based Autonomous Driving Models and Deployment-Oriented Compression: A Survey: Transformer Models and Tasks

-For trajectory or behaviour prediction, there exists practical challenges for feature extraction by the standard CNN model, especially its limited capacity to model long-range interactions.
+For trajectory or behavior prediction, practical challenges exist in feature extraction with standard CNN models, especially regarding their limited capacity to model long-range interactions.
 Transformer-based models are then developed to address this issue.
-VectorNet~\cite{vectornet2020gao} was developed to transform these geometric shapes (from road markings or vehicle trajectories) into vector format inputs.
-It introduced a hierarchical graph neural network that encoded HD maps and agent trajectories using vector representations, and also exploited spatial locality of individual road components and modeled their interactions.
-TNT~\cite{tnt2021zhao} defined vehicle modes based on the endpoint of each trajectory and simplified trajectory prediction by converting it into an endpoint prediction problem.
-However, as an anchor-based technique, TNT required heuristic anchor definitions before predicting the endpoint.
-DenseTNT~\cite{densetnt2021gu} was developed to overcome this limitation by directly predicting the probability distribution of the endpoint, enabling anchor-free prediction. mmTransformer~\cite{mmTransformer2022liu} proposed a stacked Transformer architecture to model multi-modality at the feature level with a set of fixed independent proposals.
-A region-based training strategy was then developed to induce the multi-modality of the generated proposals.
+VectorNet~\cite{vectornet2020gao} is developed to transform these geometric shapes (from road markings or vehicle trajectories) into vector format inputs.
+It introduces a hierarchical graph neural network encoding HD maps and agent trajectories using vector representations, exploiting spatial locality of individual road components and modeling their interactions.
+TNT~\cite{tnt2021zhao} defines vehicle modes based on the endpoint of each trajectory and simplifies trajectory prediction by converting it into an endpoint prediction problem.
+However, as an anchor-based technique, TNT requires heuristic anchor definitions before predicting the endpoint.
+DenseTNT~\cite{densetnt2021gu} overcomes this limitation by directly predicting the probability distribution of the endpoint, enabling anchor-free prediction. mmTransformer~\cite{mmTransformer2022liu} proposes a stacked Transformer architecture to model multi-modality at the feature level with a set of fixed independent proposals.
+A region-based training strategy is then developed to induce the multi-modality of the generated proposals.
 This strategy reduced complexity of motion prediction while ensuring multimodal behavior outputs.
-AgentFormer~\cite{agentformer2021yuan} allowed an agent's state at a specific time to directly impact another agent's future state, eliminating the need for intermediate features encoded in a single dimension.
-This approach enabled the simultaneous learning of temporal information and interaction relationships.
-It also ensured an agent's current relationship was reflected through relationships at various times, mitigating the loss of time and agent information that typically occurred with equal input element status in traditional Transformer attention mechanisms.
-For more complicated situations, where the inputs contain both static and dynamic data (e.g., road geometry, lane connectivity, traffic light etc.), it is challenging for a standard Transformer to model extensive multi-dimensional sequences due to its quadratic reliance on input sequence length for self-attention and costly position-wise feed-forward networks.
-WayFormer~\cite{wayformer2022nayakanti} mitigated this issue by analyzing pre-fusion, post-fusion, and hierarchical fusion for inputs and maintained a balance between efficiency and quality.
-The method avoided the complex process of designing modality-specific modules, making it easier to scale and extend the model.
+AgentFormer~\cite{agentformer2021yuan} allows an agent's state at a specific time to directly impact another agent's future state, eliminating the need for intermediate features encoded in a single dimension.
+This approach enables the simultaneous learning of temporal information and interaction relationships.
+It preserves temporal coherence while addressing information loss in traditional attention mechanisms caused by equal input element status.
+For complex situations with static and dynamic inputs (e.g., road geometry, lane connectivity, traffic lights, etc.), standard Transformers struggle to model extensive multi-dimensional sequences due to self-attention's quadratic computational complexity relative to input sequence length and costly position-wise feed-forward networks.
+WayFormer~\cite{wayformer2022nayakanti} mitigates this by analyzing pre-fusion, post-fusion, and hierarchical fusion strategies for inputs, maintaining efficiency-quality balance.
+This method avoids designing modality-specific modules, facilitating model scaling and extension.
+HPTR~\cite{zhang2023real} advances the field using K-nearest Neighbor Attention with Relative Pose Encoding (KNARPE), which encodes relative position and attitude information between agents.
+It minimizes computational overhead through context sharing among agents and asynchronous token updates during online inference.
+Additionally, the Co-MTP framework~\cite{zhang2025co} introduces a cooperative trajectory prediction approach with multi-temporal fusion for autonomous driving.
+This framework uses V2X technology to capture interactions among agents in historical and future domains, significantly improving prediction accuracy.
+To more directly link prediction quality to safety, IA-TTLP~\cite{liang2025interaction} proposes a Transformer-transfer learning framework that first learns from large-scale HDV data and then adapts to limited AV-HDV interaction data, while explicitly modeling prediction uncertainty for downstream planning constraints.